michelle3211/311project/project-background/generics_and_mixins.md

-# Generics (variables and functions)
+## Generics (variables and functions)

 Generics are a feature that allow reusability of code by giving capability to write components that are work for many types rather than a single specific one.
-TypeScript had generics introduced in version 0.9.
-One particular benefit of having generic types is so that TypeScript can reliably follow the expected behaviour of JavaScript libraries. [@1]
+TypeScript's genericswere introduced in version 0.9, a notable benefit being that TypeScript code can reliably follow the expected behaviour of JavaScript libraries. [@1]

-Allowing a range of types is shown in the simple example provided by Microsoft's TypeScript handbook available on GitHub:
+Allowing a range of types is shown in the simple example of an identity function provided by Microsoft's TypeScript handbook available on GitHub:

 ```ts
 function identity<T>(arg: T): T {